Erotic Review: History

 The relaunch edition, Edition 69, featured burlesque performer Miss Lily White on the cover and a book review by famous comedian and raconteur Barry Humphries.
 Timon emphasised not only the need for a younger fresher audience without having to 'dumb down' but also vigorously supported sexual freedom campaigners such as Tuppy Owens and the Erotic Awards arguing that with the privilege of titillation came the responsibility to educate and to defend all people's right to feel erotic and engage in their sexuality, regardless of class, income, or physical ability.
 Timon's campaign for new editorial assistance received attention from the Financial Times' Clay Harris, in the Mudlark media column for seeking staff who "must embody pure sunshine" Over the next two years the ER readership steadily grew, while Forum's stagnated, until the then publisher of Attitude magazine, Trojan, purchased the titles and took on the entire staff of Q3.
 He requested to be released from his obligations under Forum magazine to concentrate on Erotic Review.

 Timon was supplanted by the newly reinstated assistant editor of Forum Jan Birks, previously of Northern & Shell, in late 2006.
 Birks, in her own style, tried to make the magazine more mainstream, "not just for the toffee-nosed or the literary".
 The change of tack did not work, and after two issues Erotic Review was sold back to its original owners The Erotic Print Society in early 2007.
 The magazine was merged with The Erotic Print Society's new magazine SEx, and re-launched, with Founder Jamie Maclean as editor and Edward Timon as associate editor, in December 2007 in a larger format.
 A second relaunch took place in 2009, when Erotic Review was purchased by one of its longest serving contributors, writer and broadcaster Kate Copstick.
 Literary Agent, Lisa Moylett of Coombs Moylett Literary Agency bought the Erotic Review in 2014 and during this period collaborated with Mariella Frostrup to publish Desire: 100 of Literature's Sexiest Stories.
-The magazine is now free and exclusively available online.
 Lisa Moylett sold the magazine to Jamie Maclean, its original founder, in 2017.